" A 6 month study showed that vitamin C visibly reduces the appearance of wrinkles."

 A clinical trial by a group of scientists as published in the Experimental Dermatology showed that ascorbic acid has excellent photo-protective properties that help prevent and reverse UV-induced skin ageing.
 During the 6 month study, it was shown to visibly reduce the appearance of wrinkles.

 The efficacy of ascorbic acid in preventing sun-induced skin damage is further increased when it is mixed with ferulic acid and vitamin E (The Journal of Investigative Dermatology, 2005).
-When you buy vitamin C skincare products, make sure that they contain at least three active ingredients: ascorbic acid, ferulic acid and tocopheryl acetate (stabilised vitamin E).
+The sun is not the only source of UV lights.
+Digital devices such as smartphones, tablets, TVs and laptops are known to emit blue light which also damages the skin.

 Ascorbic Acid Lightens Pigmentation Spots